 Your baby may also have additional tests to confirm the diagnosis, including more blood tests and urine tests.
 You and your baby may also undergo genetic testing to identify gene mutations.

 If your baby's blood sample shows a high level of phenylalanine, he or she will need to be fed a special formula.
-Your doctor can help you find the right type of formula to feed your baby.
+Your doctor and dietitian can help you find the right type of formula to feed your baby.

 Treatments and drugs

 The main phenylketonuria treatment is a strict diet with very limited intake of phenylalanine, which is mostly found in foods containing protein.
 Doctors used to believe it was OK for a person with PKU to stop the diet in adolescence, but today, doctors recommend sticking to the diet and PKU formula for life.
 Without PKU formula, your body can't get enough of essential nutrients called amino acids that are crucial for growth and general health.
 For example, the amino acid tyrosine is usually a byproduct of phenylalanine metabolism, a process that doesn't occur in people with PKU.